 I have ranted about Lottery Tickets and Casinos as a means of retiring early before, hence why I like the comment.
 Even living in Ottawa I am more likely to be bitten by a shark than I am to win on the Lottery, however remember The Shark Bite Story premise is what the Lotteries (aka the Government) is banking on you buying into , so you buy more lottery tickets.

-Given yesterday was Super Bowl Sunday as well, and it is (I think I have heard) the most bet on event in the world (which is a sad statement), betting in general on sporting events is no better than Lottery Tickets (no matter how good a prognosticator you fancy yourself).
+The Super Bowl is (I think I have heard) the most bet on event in the world (which is a sad statement), betting in general on sporting events is no better than Lottery Tickets (no matter how good a prognosticator you fancy yourself).
 As a basketball coach I have learned, sh*t happens and sometimes any team can win, that is why the game is played.

 Oh, and the first person that says, at least the money from the lotteries go back into the community, gets a swift kick in the butt!